captain what is this

 We arrived at the edge of town then, or the part of town where the street transitions from buildings to bush, and still no health or quarantine office in sight.
 We remembered them saying that the customs office was on the other side of town, where there were less buildings.
 This one, we figured, we couldn't miss.
 We found it straight away, picked up our passports, and asked for directions to the health and quarantine offices again.
 They assured us that if we kept walking the other way, that we'd find the green building.

-We did eventually find it, but we did forget something again, they couldn't provide change, we had to pay the exact amount.
+We did eventually find it, but we forgot something else: they couldn't provide change, and we had to pay the exact amount.
 This, they'd told us, although neither of us remembered—a feeling all too familiar at this point.
 We stood there, ready to drop, I considered faking a tear then too–that's how desperate I was.
-Our exhaustion must have been obvious to them, because he took pity on us.
+Our exhaustion must have been obvious, because he took pity on us.
 He went around the office, and asked other employees for change–what a guy, oh what a guy!